Ravindusasanka1/DevOps-notes/00-devops-prerequisites/Notes/Linux.md

- [DevOps Pre-Requisites PDF](./media/DevOps-Pre-Requisites-v2-1.pdf) look for this in the media folder
+ [DevOps Pre-Requisites PDF](./media/DevOps-Pre-Requisites-v2-1.pdf) look for this in the media folder if you cannot see download raw and open from your computer